JayRichh/looping/README.md

 - Added confetti display upon launch to celebrate.
 - Added arrays and filtering/ sort of approved/ denied names to lists.
 - Added color changer to background styling of div on event click.
+- Added new functions with array object searching, DOM lists.
+- Fixed bug with infanitely growing list.

 https://jayrichh.github.io/looping/